Windows81/Reverse-Music-Workflow/README.md

 ## Examples of use

-To download a YouTube playlist and use FFmpeg to reverse the songs to `./"Dance Pop Bangers"`:
+To download a YouTube-Music playlist and use FFmpeg to reverse the songs to `./"Dance Pop Bangers"`:
 ```
 python3 main.py --reverse "https://music.youtube.com/playlist?list=RDCLAK5uy_nfs_t4FUu00E5ED6lveEBBX1VMYe1mFjk" "Dance Pop Bangers"
 ```